Celebrate the New Year In Japan: 7 Uniquely Japanese Traditions | Guidable - Your Guide to a Sustainable, Wellbeing-centred Life in Japan

 Another exciting tradition in Japan that you may not find in other cultures in welcoming the new year is having your future told, which is called uranai in Japanese!

-Although it is also common to go and choose an omikuji (おみくじ) when you go for your first temple or shrine visit of the year or have some read your fortune out from an uranai book, it’s even more exciting to go and have your fortune told by a fortune-teller (uranai-shi 占い師)!
+Although it is also common to go and choose an omikuji (おみくじ) to find out your fortune and give you an outlook to the new year.
+Having someone read your fortune out from an uranai book could be more exciting or opt to have your fortune told by a fortune-teller (uranai-shi 占い師).

 The most common questions asked are around peoples love lives, careers and any possible bad luck.